edezhic/hope/README.md

 Long-term questionable ideas:
 - Hope itself - intuitive IDE with all the debugging tools etc
 - integration with RedoxOS (lots of common underlying ideas)
-- WebGPU-based GPGPU and/or graphics
+- WebGPU-based GPGPU for machine learning and/or graphics
 - advanced cryptography
 - [insert what **you** want in a perfect programming language here]